 She currently resides on a gorgeous creek in Virginia with her husband, horse, cat, a garden and abundant wildlife.

 My work draws from an iconography of flora and fauna in which I present a quiet and contemplative visual view of the rural world.
 My affinity with nature and the environment has always been the recurrent thread that runs throughout my work.
 My hope is that my paintings express the essence of my connection to nature— with all its frailty, its humor, joy, and beauty.
-I have strong concerns over environmental disruption, destruction and extinction and in my work you will see the wildlife observe the world with their watchful, inescapable eyes— from a center of quiet, calm and hope.
-I reflect on ideas surrounding longing and loss, fertility, balance, growth, renewal and solitude.
-The bird imagery I use in my work is there, not only, because I find them pretty and intriguing creatures but I see them as INDICATORS—messengers of our planet’s health and well-being .
-Often in my works you will seem a man-made object along with the bird— such as a bowl, window, a boat – metaphors for the relationship between man and nature and our delicate and complex relationship with nature and planet earth.
+I have strong concerns about environmental disruption, destruction, and extinction and in my work.
+You will see the wildlife observe the world with their watchful, inescapable eyes— from a center of quiet, calm and hope.
+I reflect on ideas surrounding longing and loss, fertility, balance, growth, renewal, and solitude.
+The bird imagery I use in my work is there, not only because I find them pretty and intriguing creatures, but I see them as INDICATORS—messengers of our planet’s health and well-being.
+Often in my works you will seem a man-made object along with the bird— such as a bowl, window, or a boat.
+These are metaphors for the relationship between man and nature and our delicate and complex relationship with nature and planet earth.

-The encaustic paint I use is a combination of beeswax, pigment and a sap resin (damar) and is applied in a molten state.
-I work off of 200º pancake griddles where I melt and mix the solid blocks of paint.
-I then apply the paint to a rigid panel – usually a hardwood plywood such as birch or maple.
-Because it combines well with so many other mediums, I often incorporate oil paint, pastels, charcoal, hand-drawn collage elements and ink into it.
+The encaustic paint I use is a combination of beeswax, pigment and sap resin (damar) and applied in a molten state.
+I work off of 200º pancake griddles where I melt and mix the solid blocks of paint and then apply it to a rigid panel – usually a hardwood plywood such as birch or maple.
+It combines well with so many other mediums such as oil paint, pastels, charcoal, collage elements and ink.
 The wax dries quickly I can add layer upon layer without waiting.
-Between the layers of wax I use a heat gun across the surface to get the layers to adhere well to one another.
-The word “encaustic” is a Greek word that literally means to burn in – using the heat gun is the burning in part of the process.
+Between the layers of wax, I use a heat gun on the surface to get the layers to adhere well to one another.
+The word “encaustic” is a Greek word that means to burn in – using the heat gun is the burning in part of the process.